kodebae/git-intermediate-techniques-3082618/README.md

 # Example 3: Check merged state between specific branches
 git log --merges main..feature-branch

+# Example 4: Identify remote branches that were merged into the current branch
+git branch -r --merged
 ```
 > **Scenario**: You verify if a branch can be safely deleted after confirming it has been merged.